spacejamapp/website/docs/examples.md

 description: Practical examples and code samples for building on SpaceJam Network.
 ---

-# Examples

-This guide provides practical examples for common use cases when building on SpaceJam Network.

 ## Basic Node Setup

 Create a basic SpaceJam node with custom configuration: